mahdikoubaa1/Satellite-Pattern-Analysis-for-Renewables-SpaR-tool/README.md

 ## visualization tool
 The visualization tool is a UI interface for sampling training and visualizing predictions available in pixnn_notebooks/prediction_visualization.ipynb
-## new environment requirement installation
+## new environment requirement installation (miniconda/anaconda is required)
 ```bash
 bash ./setup_environment.sh
 ```